KonstantinRudolph/SexyCurves/README.md

 You can:

-* Download BINARIES or the UnityPackage from the [Releases](https://github.com/KonstantinRudolph/SexyCurves/releases) page
+* Download the UnityPackage from the [Releases](https://github.com/KonstantinRudolph/SexyCurves/releases) page
-* checkout SOURCES from this repository
+* Checkout SOURCES from this repository

 ## Usage